While I was drawing this, I looked up to see a young man standing just off to my right, staring down at my drawing, and smiling.

 I took off my headphones and smiled up at him.

-‘Hi,’ the young man said, ‘I hope I didn’t frighten you, I just wanted to see what you were doing.”
+‘Hi,’ the young man said.
+‘I hope I didn’t frighten you.
+I just wanted to see what you were doing.’

-I told the young man about the Hundred Houses project, and the stories, alerting him to the fact that he would probably be today’s story.
+I told the young man about the A Hundred Houses project, and the stories, alerting him to the fact that he would probably be today’s story.

-“Oh,’ he said, ‘in that case, my name is Fernando.”
+‘Oh,’ he said.
+‘In that case, my name is Fernando.’

 I told the young man my name, and he asked me where I was from.

-“I am from Australia, originally,’ I said to him, ‘but I was living in England for a long time.’
+‘I am from Australia, originally,’ I said to him, ‘but I was living in England for a long time.’

-‘Oh,’ said the young man, eagerness in his voice, ‘do you know Robert Smith?’
+‘Oh!’ said the young man, eagerness in his voice.
+‘Do you know Robert Smith?’

 I told the young man no, that I don’t know Robert Smith, at the same time thinking that though England is a small place, it has a lot of Smiths.